War crimes in the Kosovo War: Ethnic cleansing

-According to a 2001 report by Human Rights Watch (HRW):
+According to a 2001 report by Human Rights Watch:

 The KLA was responsible for serious abuses... including abductions and murders of Serbs and ethnic Albanians considered collaborators with the state.
 Elements of the KLA are also responsible for post-conflict attacks on Serbs, Roma, and other non-Albanians, as well as ethnic Albanian political rivals... widespread and systematic burning and looting of homes belonging to Serbs, Roma, and other minorities and the destruction of Orthodox churches and monasteries... combined with harassment and intimidation designed to force people from their homes and communities... elements of the KLA are clearly responsible for many of these crimes.

 Use of child soldiers

+According to the 2001 UNHCR Global report: "there was considerable evidence of the use of child soldiers by armed opposition groups, especially the KLA, UCPMB and Free Montenegro group" during the Kosovo war.

-Around 10% of all KLA insurgents engaged in fighting during the conflict were under the age of 18, with some being as young as 13.
-The majority of them were 16 and 17 years old.
-Around 2% were below the age of 16.
-These were mainly girls recruited to cook for the soldiers rather than to actually fight.
+When KLA members were registered by the International Organisation for Migration in Kosovo in 2000, around 10% were under the age of 18, while roughly 2% were below the age of 16, with some as young as 13.
+Under-18 recruits were mainly girls recruited to cook, and were not combatants.